 - 1. To expose the students to the emerging field of multi-agent and network control systems - 2.
 To expand the scope of traditional control systems to include large-scale interconnected systems - 3.
+To demonstrate consensus and leader-follower paradigms in a distributed environment - 4.
 To introduce different applications that fall in the gamut of network control systems.